nisaacdz/ypf-backend/docs/financial-transaction-api-research.md

     return refund;
   }

-  throw new Error('Refund not supported for this provider');
+  throw new Error("Refund not supported for this provider");
 }
 ```